mauriziokovacic/Interviews/Questions/Questions.md

 - Strategy

 ## Answer
+Observer

 #
 ## Question
-Suppose it exists a class called InputHandler, used to handle the player's inputs during the game.
+Suppose it exists a class called `InputHandler`, used to handle the player's inputs during the game.
-Among other things, the class has a handleInput() function which is used to select an action whenever a button is pressed.
+Among other things, the class has a `handleInput()` function which is used to select an action whenever a button is pressed.
 ```
 class InputHandler
 {